convol-com/fastsim/README.md

 # fastsim
-A software that can perform fast communication simulations
+A software that can perform fast communication simulations.
+# Installation
+Now,you can only download fastsim on Windows.